-Norah Mugambi is an associate in the Singapore office of Mayer Brown’s Corporate & Securities Practice, qualified to practice as an attorney in Kenya, New York and England and Wales.
+Norah Mugambi is an Associate/Knowledge Manager in the Singapore office of Mayer Brown’s Corporate & Securities Practice, qualified to practice as an attorney in Kenya, New York and England and Wales.

 Norah’s principal areas of practice include advising multinational entities, private companies, and financial institutions on cross-border M&A, strategic alliances and joint ventures and private equity investments.

 - Represented an oil and gas development joint venture company based in Nigeria in relation to: (i) its potential dual listing on the Lagos and London Stock Exchanges; (ii) and in connection with its US$400 million financing and acquisition of oil mining leases in the Niger Delta being the first transaction of its type in relation to divestiture of assets by IOC’s in the country; and (iii) in relation to the negotiations on the access to drill rigs.

 - Represented a US based energy company with funding-raising and listing on London Stock Exchange’s AIM Market.

 - Represented a private company on the acquisition of interests in potash mining licences in Ethiopia.